Hinaleimoana Wong-Kalu: Filmmaker

 Subsequent to the release of Kumu Hina, Wong-Kalu wrote an educational children's version of the film, A Place in the Middle, which premiered at the Berlin International Film Festival and Toronto International Film Festival for Kids and is featured on PBS learning media.

-Wong-Kalu, along with filmmaker Dean Hammer and director Joe Wilson produced the short film, Lady Eva and feature documentary Leitis in Waiting about the struggle of the Indigenous transgender community in the South Pacific Kingdom of Tonga.
-Both films screened and won awards at AFI Docs and the LA, Margaret Mead, FIFO and Festival of Commonwealth Film and were broadcast on PBS/Pacific Heartbeat, ARTE, Maori TV, TV France and NITV.
-Since the production of Leitis in Waiting, the film co-directed by Kumu Hina has recently been granted the GLAAD Media Award, which accurately portrays issues among LGBTQI+ communities globally.
+Wong-Kalu, along with filmmaker Dean Hammer and director Joe Wilson, produced the short film, Lady Eva and feature documentary Leitis in Waiting about the struggle of the indigenous transgender community in the South Pacific Kingdom of Tonga.
+Both films screened and won awards at AFI Docs, the LA Film Festival, Margaret Mead Film Festival, FIFO film festival, and Festival of Commonwealth Film and were broadcast on PBS/Pacific Heartbeat, ARTE, Maori TV, TV France and NITV.
+Since the production of Leitis in Waiting, the film co-directed by Kumu Hina has recently been granted the GLAAD Media Award, which is awarded to documentaries that accurately portray issues among LGBTQI+ communities globally.

-In 2020, Wong-Kalu directed, produced and narrated Kapaemahu, an animated short film based on the Hawaiian story of four legendary māhū who brought the healing arts from Tahiti to Hawai'i and imbued their powers on giant boulders that still stand on Waikiki Beach after the introduction of U.S. government and tourism.
-Narrated in the rare Niihau dialect of Hawaiian, the film premiered at the Tribeca Film Festival and for the Grand Jury Award which qualified for the Oscars at Animayo in 2020.
+In 2020, Wong-Kalu directed, produced and narrated Kapaemahu, an animated short film based on the Hawaiian story of four legendary māhū who brought the healing arts from Tahiti to Hawaiʻi and imbued their powers on giant boulders that still stand on Waikīkī Beach after the introduction of the U.S. government and tourism.
+Narrated in the rare Niihau dialect of Hawaiian, the film premiered at the Tribeca Film Festival and for the Grand Jury Award, which qualified for the Oscars at Animayo in 2020.
+In 2022, a book based on the film was published.

 Awards and honors

-She is a recipient of the National Education Association Ellison Onizuka Human and Civil Rights Award, Native Hawaiian Community Educator of the year, and a White House Champion of Change.
-USA Today named Wong-Kalu one of ten Women of the Century from Hawai'i Wong-Kalu is also featured in Naomi Hirahara's 2022 anthology We Are Here: 30 Inspiring Asian Americans and Pacific Islanders Who Have Shaped the United States that was published by the Smithsonian Institution and Running Press Kids.
+She is a recipient of the National Education Association Ellison Onizuka Human and Civil Rights Award, Native Hawaiian Community Educator of the year, and is a White House Champion of Change.
+USA Today named Wong-Kalu one of ten Women of the Century from Hawaiʻi.
+Wong-Kalu is also featured in Naomi Hirahara's 2022 anthology We Are Here: 30 Inspiring Asian Americans and Pacific Islanders Who Have Shaped the United States that was published by the Smithsonian Institution and Running Press Kids.